-

 The STI may have spread to you or your partner from a former sex partner.
 This is why it is important to get tested after each new sex partner.

-How can I prevent an STI?
+How can I prevent an Sexually transmitted infections?

 The best way to prevent an STI is to not have vaginal, oral, or anal sex.